songweizhi/MetaCHIP/README.md

 which holds taxonomic classification of all input genomes.

 1. Please make sure the ID of sequences/contigs in your input genomes are **LESS than 22 letters** .
-You can use the supplementary module "rename_seqs" to rename sequences, see more details with "MetaCHIP rename_seqs -h".
+You can use the supplementary module "**rename_seqs**" to rename sequences, see more details with "MetaCHIP rename_seqs -h".

 1. [**GTDB-Tk**](https://github.com/Ecogenomics/GTDBTk) is recommended for taxonomic classification of input genomes.
 GTDB-Tk with produce two files ([prefix].bac120.summary.tsv and [prefix].ar122.summary.tsv) containing the classification results